-- 1. Subparagraph 4 of the General Provisions of this contract, Conditional Nature of Agreement, is replaced as follows: - 4.
-CONDITIONAL NATURE OF AGREEMENT.

-Notwithstanding any provision of this Agreement to the contrary, all obligations of the State hereunder, including without limitation, the continuance of payments, in whole or in part, under this Agreement are contingent upon continued appropriation or availability of funds, including any subsequent changes to the appropriation or availability of funds affected by any state or federal legislative or executive action that reduces, eliminates, or otherwise modifies the appropriation or availability of funds affected by any state or federal legislative or executive action that reduces, eliminates, or otherwise modifies the appropriation or availability of funding for this Agreement and the Scope of Services provided in Exhibit A, Scope of Services, in whole or in part.
-In no event shall the State be liable for any payments hereunder in excess of appropriated or available funds, the State shall have the right to withhold payment until such funds become available, if ever.
-The State shall have the right to reduce, tarminate or modify services under this Agreement immediately upon giving the Contractor notice of such reduction, termination or modification.
-The State shall not be required to transfer funds from any other source or account into the Account(s) identified in block 1.6 of the General Provisions, Account Number, or any other account, in the event funds are reduced or unavailable.

-- 2. Subparagraph 10 of the General Provisions of this contract, Termination, is amended by adding the following language; - 10.1 The State may terminate the Agreement at any time for any reason, at the sole discretion of the State, 30 days after giving the Contractor written notice that the State is exercising its option to terminate the Agreement. - 10.2 In the event of early termination, the Contractor shall, within 15 days of notice of early termination, develop and submit to the State a Transition Plan for services under the Agreement, including but not limited to, identifying the present and tuture needs of clients receiving services under the Agreement and establishes a process to meet those needs. - 10.3 The Contractor shall fully cooperate with the State and shall promptly provide detailed information to support the Transition Plan Including, but not limited to, any Information or data requested by the State related to the termination of the Agreement and Transition Plan and shall provide ongoing communication and revisions of the Transition Plan to the State as requested. - 10.4 In the event that services under the Agreement, including but not limited to clients receiving services under the Agreement are transitioned to having services delivered by another entity including contracted providers or the State, the Contractor shall provide a process for uninterrupted delivery of services in the Transition Plan. - 10.5 The Contractor shall establish a method of notifying clients and other affected individuals about the transition.
+- Subparagraph 4 of the General Provisions of this contract, Conditional Nature of Agreement, is replaced as follows: - CONDITIONAL NATURE OF AGREEMENT.
+Notwithstanding any provision of this Agreement to the contrary, all obligations of the State hereunder, including without limitation, the continuance of payments, in whole or in part, under this Agreement are contingent upon continued appropriation or availability of funds. including any subsequent changes to the appropriation or availability of funds affected by any state or federal legislative or executive action that reduces, eliminates, or otherwise modifies the appropriation or availability of funding for this Agreement and the Scope of Services provided in Exhibit A, Scope of Services, in whole or in part, in no event shall the State be liable for any payments hereunder in excess of appropriated or available funds.
+In the event of a reduction, termination or modification of appropriated or available funds, the State shall have the right to withhold payment until such funds become available, if ever.
+The State shall have the right to reduce, terminate or modify services under this Agreement immediately upon giving the Contractor notice of such reduction, termination or modification.
+The State shall not be required to transfer funds from any other source or account into the Account(s) identified in block 1.8 of the General Provisions, Account Number, or any other account, in the event funds are reduced or unavailable. - Subparagraph 10 of the General Provisions of this contract, Termination, is amended by adding the following language; - 10.1 The State may terminate the Agreement at any time for any reason, at the sole discretion of the State, 30 days after giving the Contractor written notice that the State is exercising its option to terminate the Agreement. - 10.2 In the event of early termination, the Contractor shall, within 15 days of notice of early termination, develop and submit to the State a Transition Plan for services under the Agreement, including but not limited to, identifying the present and tuture needs of clients receiving services under the Agreement and establishes a process to most those needs. - 10.3 The Contractor shall fully cooperate with the State and shall promptly provide detailed information to support the Transition Plan including, but not limited to, any information or data requested by the State related to the termination of the Agreement and Transition Plan and shall provide ongoing communication and revisions of the Transition Plan to the State as requested. - 10.4 In the event that services under the Agreement, including but not limited to clients receiving services under the Agreement are transitioned to having services delivered by another entity including contracted providers or the State, the Contractor shall provide a process for uninterrupted delivery of services in the Transition Plan. - 10.5.
+The Contractor shall establish a method of notifying clients and other affected individuals about the transition.
 The Contractor shall include the proposed communications in its Transition Plan submitted to the State as described above. - 3.
 The Department reserves the right to renew the Contract for up to three (3) additional years, subject to the continued availability of funds, satisfactory performance of services and approval by the Governor and Executive Council.